ashadujjamanhiru/Windows-Server-2019-Windows-10-Active/README.md

 **Or Copy the command line and paste ( When your you convert Datacenter version )**

     DISM /online /Set-Edition:ServerDatacenter /ProductKey:WMDGN-G9PQG-XVVXX-R3X43-63DFG /AcceptEula

+ **Step 3: Final Active the Windows server 2019 Standrad**

+ # First Download the Zip file All-in-One Activator

+# Must be turn off windows firewall and windows defender

+**Step 1: Extract the zip file All in One Activator**

+**Step 2: Open file All in One Activator --> Enter Your Choice in the Keyboard ( Choice 3 (KMS38 Activation - Windows 10 /Server)**

+**Windows server 2019 Standrad in activated till ......, Then Press any key**

+**You Check Activation Status ( Choice 5 )**